ARTWORK AND ARTISTS OF C3

 Artist: Zackery BirdFaraway, Crow

-Born in 1980’s, Zackery BirdFaraway is a Native American contemporary artist and enrolled member of the Crow Tribe, with cultural ties to the Sioux Nation.
+Born in the 1980’s, Zackery BirdFaraway is a Native American contemporary artist and enrolled member of the Crow Tribe, with cultural ties to the Sioux Nation.
 His work explores the evolving identity of Indigenous peoples in the modern world, blending traditional themes with contemporary artistic expressions.
 Through a dynamic visual language, he honors his heritage while challenging conventional narratives, creating pieces that resonate with both personal history and collective experience.

 Artist Facebook: @Zackery BirdFaraway